xvila/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

->> * I will be using Sublime Text 3.
+>> * I will be using BBedit.
->> * I Sublime because it is very fast and it has a ton of plugins available.
-It also seems to use less resources than Atom.
+>> * BBedit is very fast and reliable.
+More reliable I find than options like Sublime or Atom.
+I will however have Sublime installed as well just in case I need to use some sort of special package.
->> * Interesting Features: Package manager,
+>> * Interesting Features:
+	* Multi File Search
+	* Grep Search
+	* Compare differences between files
+	* Can edit remote files
+	* Has a gui for editing preferences rather than a json file